educacaometodista/mail.sender.api/README.md

 <h3>:white_check_mark: About the API</h3>

 With this API you can make secure and fast email triggers with Nodemailer.
 The session control is done via JWT and queues are maintained with Redis and Bee Queue.
-The database used is PostgreSQL for relational information control.
+The database used is PostgreSQL for relational information control.<br/>
 <a href="https://github.com/LeuAlmeida/mail.sender">:mailbox: Check out the Front End application developed for this application.</a>

 <h3>:electric_plug: Preparing the server</h3>